Involuta/Blazarang/README.md

 Centipede does the same sequence of actions in every attempt
 Lore: fight is pre-recorded bc the real Centipede is busy elsewhere Each behavior state (purple, blue, black, combined, etc.) has its own section in the boss song.
 When a section of the boss song plays, its corresponding behavior state is active

+Party Pillars
+Arena consists of a ton of small pillars and one giant pillar in the center with flashy people dancing on it One big dancer in the center does dance moves corresponding with movement patterns of the pillars below (e.g. arm/leg mvmts left → all pillars move to the left, spin → all pillars rotate)

 Future Blade
 Large swordsman who does huge slashes and moves in quick, long dashes, but has “before-images” that show what he’s going to do a while before he does it